Join Our FREE Live Webinar

 • Mortgage Interest: Interest on loans taken out to purchase or improve the property.

-• Labor Costs: Both direct labor (contractors, tradespeople) and indirect labor (administrative support).
+• Labor Costs: Can I deduct my own labor when flipping a house?
+Yes, both direct labor (contractors, tradespeople) and indirect labor (administrative support).

 • Utilities: Costs incurred for utilities during the renovation phase.